-Unauthorized crossing or digging activities along ROWs pose serious threats to pipelines that may result in harm to workers, the environment, and the safety of others nearby.
+Unauthorized crossing or digging activities along right of ways pose serious threats to pipelines that may result in harm to workers, the environment, and the safety of others nearby.
 Damage from third-party activities is a leading cause of pipeline incidents and that can include damage from farming equipment and agricultural activities.